jteng2/CSE-403-RecipeCart/developer_manual.md

 The tests for the frontend are located in the `/front-end/tests/` directory.
 These tests are for JavaScript code and are run via Jest.
 The naming convention of `filename.test.js` must be followed for the tests to be run properly.
 To add a test, create a new file or add to an existing test file if relevant.
 Ensure React is imported, then create a test using the format `test('testName', () => {TEST HERE});`.

 # How to build a release of the software
-Building a release of the software involves the same steps as building the software, and running it on the server of your choice.
+Building a release of the software involves the same steps as building the software (both frontend and backend), and running it on the server of your choice.
+- For running the front-end, follow the steps for building a production server, not a development server.
+- The server can be accessed remotely using the hostname of the machine running the server, and the port number given when running the frontend production server.
-But the build does have to pass on both the machine running it and the remote repository on the corresponding branch (primarily `main`).
+- The build does have to pass on both the machine running it and the remote repository on the corresponding branch (primarily `main`).
 If it doesn't pass, the appropriate fixes must be made.